-What is the point of this story?
-It is good for all children, no matter their abilities, to be given responsibility in the family and to have duties, like helping take the garbage out.
-It shows the child that he or she counts and is fully a member of the family.
+- When we have received the gift of being, what lies in God's invitation to love the Lord our God? - Which characteristics are needed to love God? - What does it mean for us as a community to love the Lord our the child that he or she counts and is fully a member of the family.
 If a child is repeatedly told "no, this is something you cannot do", an acquired sense of helplessness can easily take root.
 Later in life, this might mean that the person does not try things or activities that he or she could have mastered.